Formula 1000 for determining distance. Application of the “thousandth” formula in shooting practice. Visibility of objects at different distances

 Chapter VII.
 Navigation.

 Navigation is the basis of the science of navigation.
-The navigational method of navigation is to navigate the ship from one place to another in the most advantageous, shortest and safest way.
-This method solves two problems: how to direct the ship along the chosen path and how to determine its place in the sea based on the elements of the ship's movement and observations of coastal objects, taking into account the impact on the ship of external forces - wind and current.
+The navigational method of navigation is to navigate a ship from one place to another in the most advantageous, shortest and safest way.
+This method solves two problems: how to direct the ship along the chosen path and how to determine its place in the sea based on the elements of the ship’s movement and observations of coastal objects, taking into account the influence of external forces on the ship - wind and current.

-To be sure of the safety of the movement of your vessel, you need to know the position of the vessel on the map, which determines its position in relation to dangers in a given navigation area.
+To be sure of the safe movement of your ship, you need to know the ship’s place on the map, which determines its position relative to the dangers in a given navigation area.

-Navigation develops the basics of navigation, it studies:
+Navigation deals with the development of the fundamentals of navigation, it studies:

-Dimensions and surface of the earth, methods of depicting the earth's surface on maps;
+Dimensions and surface of the earth, methods of depiction earth's surface on maps;

-Methods for determining the position of a vessel at sea by coastal objects.
+Methods for determining the position of a ship at sea by coastal objects.

 § 19.
 Basic information about navigation.